There are two options for Absentee Voting, by Mail and In-Person

 Absentee Voting By Mail

-Beginning six weeks before an election, registered voters of Christian County that cannot vote on at their polling location on Election Day may choose to vote absentee by mail.
+Beginning six weeks before an election, registered voters of Christian County that cannot vote at their polling location on Election Day may choose to vote absentee by mail.

 You must provide one of the following reasons for voting absentee by mail: